Owen Miller Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.1 K/9, which ranks 25th in MLB.

 © 2023 Data Skrive.
 All rights reserved.